Picking systems

-The best picking systems?
+The best order picking systems in comparison?

-First and foremost, we need to differentiate order picking systems according to the type of automation.
-In some warehouses and productions it does not make sense to use complex and expensive automation.
-On the other hand, a high-performance shipping warehouse cannot be fully operated without automation.
-This results in the following breakdown:
+First and foremost, picking systems need to be differentiated according to the type of automation.
+In some warehouses and productions it makes no sense to use complex and expensive automation.
+On the other hand, in comparison, a high-performance dispatch warehouse cannot be fully implemented without automation.

-- Fully automatic order picking
+- Fully automatic

-- Semi-automatic picking with conveyor technology
+- Semi-automatic with conveyor technology

 Fully automatic order picking

-Semi-automatic picking with conveyor technology
+Semi-automatic order picking with conveyor technology

-Semi-automatic order picking is often equipped with conveyor technology.
-One example of this is the classic dispatch systems.
+An example of this are the classic shipping systems.
 Automatic or manual carton erectors are used to prepare the cartons.
-The cartons are transported to the individual picking zones via a conveyor system.
-And this is precisely where the various order picking systems are used.
-Pick-by-Light, Pick-by-Scan, Pick-by-Watch, etc. are used depending on the storage type.
+The cartons are transported via a conveyor system to the individual picking zones, where the appropriate picking systems Pick-to-Light, Pick-by-Scan, Pick-by-Watch, etc. are used.